Coverage Adequacy: Are You Actually Protected?

 What happens if I let my car insurance lapse?

 Even a short lapse in coverage — sometimes less than 24 hours — can have serious consequences.
-You're legally unprotected during the lapse, face potential fines or license suspension, and will likely pay higher premiums when you reinstate coverage since insurers view a lapse as a risk indicator.
-Some lapse records stay on your insurance history for 3–5 years.
+You're legally unprotected during the lapse, face potential fines or license suspension, and will likely pay higher premiums when you reinstate since insurers view a lapse as a risk indicator.
+Some lapse records stay on your insurance history for 3–5 years, meaning one gap in coverage can cost you for years to come.